 4. The applicant has submitted any additional material the Committee has requested.

-5.05: continued

 (b) The Committee will return an incomplete application to the applicant, or notify the applicant of deficiencies.
 It is the applicant's responsibility to resubmit the application when it is complete.

 (c) Any application which is not completed by the applicant within 12 months of initial receipt by the Committee shall be deemed lapsed.
 In such circumstances, an applicant must file a new application, inclusive of proper fee, in order to be considered for licensure.